Lesson 2: Trekking to Timbuktu: Trade in Ancient West Africa (Teacher Version)

 What were the major trade routes in this region?

-What is Islam, and why did it spread across Africa?
+How did Islam spread across Africa?

 How did Muslim merchants influence the development of trade in West Africa?